Harry Tate

-Ronald Macdonald Hutchison (4 July 1872 – 14 February 1940), professionally known as Harry Tate, was an English comedian, who performed in the music halls, in variety shows, and in films.
+Ronald Macdonald Hutchison (4 July 1872 – 14 February 1940), professionally known as Harry Tate, was an English comedian, who performed in the music halls, variety shows and films.

 Career

 Born in Lambeth, the son of a Scottish tea merchant, he worked as a clerk for the sugar refiners, Henry Tate & Sons, and also performed at evening smoking concerts.
 At Marie Lloyd's suggestion, he took his stage name from that of the company for which he worked.
 He made his professional stage debut at the Oxford Music Hall in 1895, and at first was known for his mimicry of performers such as Dan Leno, R. G. Knowles, George Robey, and Eugene Stratton.

 Greater success came with his comedy sketch, "Motoring", which he introduced in 1902 and in which he played the part of a new car owner trying to repair it.
 He soon decided to abandon mimicry and concentrate on sketches, most of which he wrote with Wal Pink.
 His other sketches included "Running an Office", "Selling a Car", "Billiards", and "Fishing".
 Tate's sketches "presented him as a blustering - if basically good-humoured - incompetent, convinced that he was in charge of the situation, but never failing to increase the chaos which surrounded him."
 He toured with a company of six performers, at first including Tom Tweedly and Harry Beasley.
 He also appeared in West End revues, and appeared in four Royal Variety Performances, in 1912, 1919, 1925, and 1938.

 He wore a false moustache, which he could use to express all kinds of emotion by twitching or moving it.
 Several catch phrases he used became popular in Britain in the twentieth century, including "Good-bye-ee!", which inspired the popular First World War song written by Weston and Lee; "How's your father?", which Tate used as an escape clause when his character was unable to think of an answer to a question; and "I don't think", used as an ironic postscript, as in "He's a nice chap – I don't think".

 Historian and writer Roger Wilmut described Tate as "the greatest of all the pre-Second World War sketch comics, and one of the few artists from before 1914 to be able to maintain his popularity in Variety right through the inter-war period".
 By the 1930s, the costs of touring with a company became too great, and Tate performed sketches with his son, Ronnie (1902-1982).